rosenuffer/American-Faces/README.md

 # American-Faces
 Part of our submission for the manufacturing prototype competition for the TSA 2023 National Conference.
-Showcases and gives details about the historical figures featured on the product.
+This website showcases and gives details about the historical figures featured on the product.